ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 This launch file includes a set of other launch files.
 Each of these included launch files contains nodes, parameters, and possibly, nested includes, which pertain to one part of the system.
-To be exact, we launch two turtlesim simulation worlds, TF broadcaster and listener nodes, mimic, fixed frame broadcasterm and RViz nodes.
+To be exact, we launch two turtlesim simulation worlds, TF broadcaster, TF listener, mimic, fixed frame broadcaster, and RViz nodes.

 .. note:: Design Tip: Top-level launch files should be short, consist of includes to other files corresponding to subcomponents of the application, and commonly changed parameters.